ilnb/nvim/README.md

 ## A few things I like and have in my config

-+ A [guide](https://coralpink.github.io/commentary/wezterm/installation.html) to learn how to configure Neovim, and along with that, some Lua.
++ A [guide](https://coralpink.github.io/commentary/wezterm/installation.html) (EN & JP) that walks you through configuring Neovim.
+Helps with Lua as well.
 + [Anime headers](https://github.com/nvimdev/dashboard-nvim/wiki/Ascii-Header-Text) which I use with the default dashboard in LazyVim, [snacks.nvim](https://github.com/folke/snacks.nvim).
 + My favourite themes: [material](https://github.com/marko-cerovac/material.nvim) and [kanagawa](https://github.com/rebelot/kanagawa.nvim).
-I also kinda like [tokyonight-dark](https://github.com/folke/tokyonight.nvim).
+I also kinda like [tokyonight-dark](https://github.com/folke/tokyonight.nvim), and [catppuccin-frappe](https://github.com/catppuccin/nvim).
-+ Currently I'm using transparent kanagawa, along with Kitty and Hyprland. ([HyDE](https://github.com/Hyde-project/hyde)).
++ [Fzf-lua](https://github.com/ibhagwan/fzf-lua), a performant fuzzy finder.
+Snacks picker is also a good alternative.

 ### Enjoy the journey.
 Neovim :heart: